dolphin-emu/dolphin/Data/readme.txt

 Zelda Twilight Princess GameCube (Effects are missing, map is black, water has no reflections, hawkeye has problem in top left corner)
 Mario Party 5 (white characters at start)
-Baldur's Gate Dark Alliance (lights at HUD depth, angled camera) Pikmin (3D HUD at wrong depth)
+Baldur's Gate Dark Alliance (lights at HUD depth, angled camera)
+Hunter: The Reckoning (movies aren't visible, just click start until you see the menu or game) Pikmin (3D HUD at wrong depth)
 Pikmin 2 (3D HUD at wrong depth, far clipping)
 Zelda Collector's Edition: OOT (Giant A button behind you)